scarfacedeb/blog/content/posts/core-erlang-from-elixir.md

 It didn't break any of the old code, because `:beam_lib.chunks([:abstract_code])` converts Elixir Abstract Code into Erlang on the fly.

-We can compare `debug_info` metadata for Elixir and Erlang modules to get better idea how it works.
+We can compare `debug_info` metadata for Elixir and Erlang modules to get a better idea of how it works.

 ### Debug_info chunk for Elixir module